15 Best Board Games for Adults

 The real game starts at that point.
 The winner draws six cards and has to act out, quote, or explain three of them for their team.

-Read Also: 28 Best 3DS Games of All Time
+Read Also: 25 Best Co-Op & Multiplayer SNES Games Of All Time

 The winner gets the last three cards.
 (These are, of course, probably the hardest ones.)
 If you get enough cards, you’ll win.